-A longtime member of the Foundation Fighting Blindness, Vacheenas was given the foundation’s Southern Region Volunteer of the Year Award in 2012, recognizing his outstanding service and support of the non-profit’s mission to restore sight lost to retinal diseases.
+Longtime member of the Foundation Fighting Blindness Jim Vacheenas was given the foundation’s Southern Region Volunteer of the Year Award in recognition of his outstanding service and support of the non-profit’s mission to restore sight lost to retinal diseases.

 "Many individuals are devastated when they get a diagnosis from an ophthalmologist that they are going to lose all or some of their vision," he said.
 "The doctors are not equipped to help their patients when there is no cure for their disease.
 That is where my group and the FFB can provide real hope by showing them real solutions and examples of individuals that are succeeding in business and their lives with little or no vision.
 We have helped turned many lives around after getting them plugged into available resources and keeping them optimistic about facing their challenges."

 Vacheenas’ ongoing efforts include working with local retinal specialists to provide patients with helpful resources and leading a support group for people with severely impaired vision.
 He is also the Foundation’s Atlanta chapter leader and has acted as an Atlanta 5K VisionWalk team captain.
 In this year’s walk Vacheenas managed to surpass his individual goal of raising $4,000 to fund sight-saving research.

 "Providing support to those that are attempting to cope with there vision loss is a big part of what we do," Vacheens said.
 "I lead a monthly support group of about 20 members where we discuss tips, devices, techniques etc. on finding ways to do things differently than the way they use to before they were had to adapt."